sktedro/flappy_bird_ai_v2/README.md

 The second version has much better graphics, lol.

-The second version uses a ML platform that was written by someone who knows what he is doing (tensorflow.js).
+The second version uses a library that was written by someone who knows what he is doing (tensorflow.js).

 The second version has adjustable speed.